Can Foreigners Buy an Apartment in Vietnam? What the Process Actually Looks Like

 |---|---|

-Mortgage financing for foreign buyers is limited.
-Vietnamese domestic banks generally do not offer residential mortgage products to foreign nationals on the same terms as Vietnamese citizens.
-A small number of international and joint-venture banks operating in Vietnam offer limited foreign-buyer mortgage products — HSBC Vietnam is the most commonly mentioned — but availability, terms, and eligibility criteria change; verify directly with the lender if this is relevant to your situation.
-Most foreign buyers in practice use full cash purchase or bring in funds from offshore.
+Mortgage options for foreign buyers are limited.
+Vietnamese domestic banks generally do not offer home loans to foreign nationals on the same terms as Vietnamese citizens.
+A small number of international and joint-venture banks operating in Vietnam offer limited foreign-buyer mortgage products, but availability, terms, and eligibility rules change.
+Verify directly with the lender if this matters to your purchase.
+Most foreign buyers use full cash purchase or bring in funds from offshore.

 Practical Notes From the Ground

 Ask for the quota verification document before engaging seriously.
 The best developers have this ready.
-If a developer or agent cannot or will not produce written confirmation of quota status, that is worth treating as a signal.
+If a developer or agent cannot or will not produce written confirmation of quota status, that is a warning sign.

 The three-to-six month timeline for the pink book is frequently exceeded.
 Many buyers report longer waits, particularly in projects where the developer is managing a large batch submission or where project-level compliance issues emerged post-construction.
-Set your expectations accordingly and do not structure any downstream plans around having the pink book by a specific date.
+Do not structure any downstream plans around having the pink book by a specific date.

 For Track B buyers, get the ownership structure in writing before DONRE submission.
 Once the title is registered, amending how ownership is recorded is an administrative process in its own right.
-Clarifying — in your lawyer's presence — exactly how your name will appear on the certificate, and what that means for your rights, is better done before the file goes to DONRE.
+Clarifying, with your lawyer present, exactly how your name will appear on the certificate and what that means for your rights is better done before the file goes to DONRE.
+If you are still sorting out your residency, the long-term stay options in Vietnam covers the visa and TRC pathways that affect your documentation as a buyer.

 Regulations governing foreign property ownership have been in active revision.
-The 2023 Housing Law and the 2024 Land Law both took effect in early 2025.
+The Housing Law 2023 and the Land Law 2024 both took effect on August 1, 2024.
 Implementing decrees continue to be issued.
-Always verify current requirements with a qualified Vietnamese property lawyer or official housing authority before proceeding.
+Always verify current requirements with a qualified Vietnamese property lawyer or the relevant provincial housing authority before proceeding.

 Frequently Asked Questions